phatograph/mangafetcher/README.md

 For convenient, since v.1.4 Manga Fetcher is able to queue and download multiple episodes at once.
-Using `-e` option with `[x..y]` range would download from episode 201 to 210.
+Using `-e` option with `[x..y]` range would download from episode x to y.

 ``` bash
 $ mangefetcher -m eyeshield21 -e 201..210